joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/use_cases.md

 - Solve security vulnerabilities.

 NOTE:
-If you have self-managed GitLab: GitLab Duo requires GitLab 17.2 and later for the best user experience and results.
-Earlier versions may continue to work, however the experience may be degraded.
+If you have self-managed GitLab: For the best experience, upgrade to the [latest version of GitLab](https://about.gitlab.com/releases/categories/releases/).

 ## Use GitLab Duo to solve development challenges